MikeSchulze/gdUnit4/_advanced_testing/mock.md

         # the next call of `message()` will now return 'custom message'
         assert_str(mock.message()).is_equal("custom message")
 ```

 {% endtab %}
 {% endtabs %}

 ---

 ## How to use a Mock

+{% include advice.html
+content="Mocking core functions are not possible since Godot has improved the GDScript performance.<br> According to the Godot core developers, overwriting core functions is no longer supported, so there is no way to mock or spy on core functions anymore."
+%}

 To mock a class, you only need to use **mock(\<class_name\>)** or **mock(\<resource_path\>)** to create a mocked object instance using the given class name or path.
 A mocked instance is marked for auto-free, so you don't need to free it manually.

 If you want to create a mock by class name, you have to define the class_name in your class.
 Otherwise, the class must be mocked by resource path.

 ```ruby
     # Example class
     class_name TestClass
     extends Node
         ...
 ```

 ```ruby
     # Create a mocked instance of the class 'TestClass'
     var mock := mock(TestClass)
     # Or create it by using the full resource path if no `class_name` is defined
     var mock := mock("res://project_name/src/TestClass.gd")
 ```

 You can also mock inner classes by using **mock(\<class_name\>)** with some preconditions.

 ## How and Why to Overwrite Functions

 With a mock, you can override a specific function to return custom values.
 This allows you to simulate a function and return an expected value without calling the actual implementation.

 To override a function on your mocked class, use **do_return(\<value\>)** to specify the return value.